 - Only official wrist banded drivers and passengers may ride in the cars on the track/course.
 No more than one passenger will be allowed and that passenger must ride in the front passenger seat.

 - All prize-eligible vehicles must represent a street capable vehicle with a strong resemblance to a current or former production model.
-No purpose built race cars or kit cars will qualify for awards in the autocross or speed stop event.
+No purpose built race cars or kit cars will qualify for awards in the autocross or 3S Challenge event.
 The only open-wheeled vehicles allowed are '34-and-older domestic vehicles and replicas thereof.
 Other vehicles such as production “concept” cars may be allowed.

 - All competitors must have current registration, proof of insurance, and a current driver's license.

-- Each entrant will be issued a number and class that must be clearly visible on the windshield, side windows or rear window.
+- Each entrant will be issued a number that must be clearly visible on the windshield, side windows or rear window.
 White shoe polish is acceptable.